How Does ‘Fault’ Work in a Car Accident Case in Illinois?

 What do I do if I was involved in an accident with an unattended car?

-If you are involved in an accident where your vehicle collides with a parked vehicle or other unattended property, you must stop immediately at the scene or as close to it as possible and attempt to find and alert the driver or owner of the damaged car or property.
+If you are involved in an accident where your vehicle collides with a parked vehicle or other unattended property, you must stop immediately at the scene or as close to it as possible and attempt to find and alert the owner of the damaged car.

 You must give them your name, address, and vehicle registration number.
-If you are unable to locate them, you must leave a written note attached in a clearly visible place on the damaged property, leaving the same information you would have shared if you had managed to find them.
+If you’re unable to locate them, leave a written note attached in a clearly visible place on the damaged property that includes the same information you would have shared if you had managed to find them.

-You must also make a report to the police notifying them of your accident if it resulted in a total of more than $1,500 in damages, which is likely to be the case in many instances.
+You must also make a report to the police notifying them of your accident if it resulted in a total of more than $1,500 in damages, which is likely to be the case.

 What kind of compensation can I expect?